uken/penman/README.md

 end
 ```
 As you can see, some bindings are available to you in this file, namely the `file_name` and the `seed_code`.
 The `seed_code` is a simple wrapper that lets you print with a certain amount of leading spaces or tabs.

+#### validate_records_before_seed_generation
+This flag controls the calling of the [`validate!`](http://api.rubyonrails.org/classes/ActiveRecord/Validations.html#method-i-validate-21) method on each record tagged as updated or created that is to be seeded.
+If an invalid record is found, the `ActiveRecord::RecordInvalid` exception is raised, the seed is not be generated, and tags remain in-tact.
+This flag gets a default value of `false`.

 #### file_name_formatter
 The `file_name_formatter` option gives you a chance to customize the file name that the resulting seed file is given.
 It defaults to the following: